curl/everything-curl/usingcurl-proxies.md

     http_proxy=http://proxy.example.com:80
     curl -v www.example.com

-While the above example shows HTTP, you can of course also set ftp_proxy, https_proxy, and so on.
+While the above example shows HTTP, you can, of course, also set ftp_proxy, https_proxy, and so on.
 All these proxy environment variable names except http_proxy can also be specified in uppercase, like HTTPS_PROXY.

 To set a single variable that controls *all* protocols, the ALL_PROXY exists.
-If a specific protocol version one exists, such a once will take precedence.
+If a specific protocol variable one exists, such a one will take precedence.

-When using environment variables to set proxy, you easily end up in a situation where one or a few host names should be excluded from going through the proxy.
+When using environment variables to set a proxy, you could easily end up in a situation where one or a few host names should be excluded from going through the proxy.
 This is then done with the NO_PROXY variable.
-Set that to a comma separated list of host names that should not use a proxy when being accessed.
+Set that to a comma- separated list of host names that should not use a proxy when being accessed.
 You can set NO_PROXY to be a single asterisk ('*') to match all hosts.